What are Your Options for Debt Consolidation in San Diego, CA?

 Debt settlement is a way to handle debt when you owe more than what you can afford and are at the point of being unable to make your monthly payments.
 The debt that’s owed can be negotiated for a lower amount and the debt settlement company will work with your creditors to lower what you owe.

 The main reason individuals opt for debt settlement is because it’s less expensive than filing bankruptcy, which can be more complicated and take a lot of time before any benefits are realized.

 Debt settlement can be a great option when you owe more than what you’re able to pay off on your debts.

 Bankruptcy is a legal process where debts are written off.
 It’s the next step after debt settlement in some cases, but it can also be an option when you owe more than what you’re able to pay off on your debts and want them forgiven.

 The main reason individuals opt for bankruptcy is because it offers immediate relief.
 However, the negative affects of bankruptcy will follow you for the rest of your life.

 The choice to file bankruptcy is a big decision, so it’s best that you learn all about debt settlement and what may happen after before making any decisions.

 Your best bet is to talk to a debt settlement specialist, like any of the professionals at Alleviate Financial Services.

-We have programs available that will help you settle your debts—for less than you owe—and you may qualify for them.
+We have programs available in San Diego, CA that will help you settle your debts—for less than you owe—and you may qualify for them.